Back to previous page

 • Visitors are requested to leave the cave by 4.15pm.

-• The cave is accessed by a token-operated door, a short walk from the visitor centre.
+• The cave is accessed by a token-operated door, a 15min walk from the visitor centre.
+Online ticket holders will need to collect a token from the visitor centre before heading to the cave entrance.

 • The ground in the cave can be slippery, so please take care.

-Be inspired by your journey through this magnificent show cave.
-You can set your own pace on a self-guided tour.
-Pause as often as you like to take in the awesome cave formations that surround you the entire way.
+Be inspired by your journey through this magnificent cave.
+You can set your own pace on a self-guided tour, pausing as often as you like to take in the awesome cave formations that surround you.

-The tour finishes with a stroll through the magnificent Victoria Arch.
+The tour finishes with a stroll through the magnificent Mable Way to Victoria Arch.
 This colourful daylit cavern is one of the largest chambers at Wombeyan Caves.
-Look out for rare rock formations that resemble the tails of crayfish as you pass through the final chamber of Fig Tree Cave.
+Look out for rare rock formations called stromatolites that resemble the tails of crayfish as you pass through the final chamber of Fig Tree Cave.

 For directions, safety and practical information, see visitor info